RBC cutting 450 jobs amid head office reshuffle

-Royal Bank of Canada is laying off some 450 staff as the bank undertakes a wider reshuffling of its head offices in the Toronto area.
+Royal Bank of Canada is laying off about 450 staff as the bank undertakes a wider reshuffling of its head offices in the Toronto area.

-A bank spokesperson confirmed the changes on Wednesday, saying RBC will “consolidate when necessary” and pour cost savings back into high-priority areas such as “digital, data, new technology as well as investment in high growth business areas.”
+A bank spokesperson confirmed the changes on Wednesday, saying RBC will “consolidate when necessary” and pour cost savings back into high-priority areas such as “digital, data, new technology as well as investment in high-growth business areas.”

-The bank is also making “hundreds of changes” to personnel that include transfers and promotions, as well as creating new roles and new teams to “focus on the capabilities that we need now and in the future,” said spokesperson Catherine Hudon, in a statement.
+The bank is also making “hundreds of changes” to personnel that include transfers and promotions, as well as creating new roles and new teams to “focus on the capabilities that we need now and in the future,” spokesperson Catherine Hudon said in a statement.

 Read also: CIBC shakes up leadership team amid U.S. push (For subscribers)